nounder/arcx-doc-rpc-providers/docs/index.md

 - Chainstack has idiosyncratic limiting behaviour.
 For real world use, setting a hard cap of concurrent requests is advised.
 A custom rate limiter that considers variance in response times can be implemented.
+- Sending lots of concurrent requests may hit limit for the number of open files on your system.
+Check if with `ulimit`.
+You can set limits per session with `ulimit -Sn 10000`.

 ## Considerations